 3/4 cup cocoa

 Make a well in the dry ingredients and then add, then mix with a spoon:

 1/2 cup oil

 Add, then mix again with a spoon: one cup black coffee.

 Pour into two greased 9 inch layer cake pans or 10x13 inch pan.
 Bake at 350 degrees for about forty minutes for large pan, 15 to 20 minutes for 9 inch layer cake pans.
 Be sure to test for doneness and do not overbake.
 If a knife blade comes out clean: it is Done!
 This batter is too loose for a tube pan.

 Serve Black Joe Cake with sweet vanilla flavored whipped cream.
 If you want to get really fancy, make the layers and fill the space between the layers with raspberry jam and fresh raspberries.

 Frost Black Joe Cake with Chocolate Frosting Helen Evans Brown:

 Helen Evans Brown was a food writer in the 1950s.
-If you can find one of her coookbooks, buy it immediately and never let it go.
+If you can find one of her cookbooks, buy it immediately and never let it go.
 This icing sets up fine when cool, never hardens and remains glossy.
 It is a wonder frosting.
-Sometimes I add a teaspoon of vanilla or dark rum.
+Add a teaspoon of vanilla or dark rum.

 Melt one 15 ounce package of milk chocolate or semi-sweet chips in a bowl over warm water.
 Blend the melted chocolate with one cup of sour cream.